Fath Union Sport (women)

 Fath Union Sport (إتحاد الفتح الرياضي), commonly known as FUS Rabat féminines or shortly as FUS, is the women's football section of the Botola Pro professional club FUS Rabat. that competes in the Moroccan Women's Championship, The highest division in the Moroccan football league system.

 History

 In January 2021, the team played its first match in the Second Division against CS Hilal Temara.
 It wasn't until the fourth round that Fath secured their first victory, an 11–2 triumph over Amal El Massira.

 In March 2022, the club secured promotion to the Pro Division for the first time in its history with eight rounds remaining in the season, following a dominant league campaign.

+In September 2026, the club won its first UNAF Champions League, Thus qualifying for the 2026 CAF Women's Champions League.